InternetFreedomFoundation/archive/content/post/iff-writes-to-the-delhi-committee-for-peace-and-harmony-on-their-social-media-crackdown.md

 +++
-author = "Sidharth Deb"
+author = 'Sidharth Deb'
-categories = ["Censorship", "66A"]
+categories = ['Censorship', '66A']
 date = 2020-03-07T12:37:12Z
-description = ""
+description = ''
 draft = false
-slug = "iff-writes-to-the-delhi-committee-for-peace-and-harmony-on-their-social-media-crackdown"
+slug = 'iff-writes-to-the-delhi-committee-for-peace-and-harmony-on-their-social-media-crackdown'
-summary = "The Delhi Government constituted a Committee for Peace and Harmony to investigate hateful content and fake news over social media.
+summary = 'The Delhi Government constituted a Committee for Peace and Harmony to investigate hateful content and fake news over social media.
 As it stands it will enable over censorship and chilling effect.
-IFF has written a letter to the Committee’s chairperson along with Delhi CM Arvind Kejriwal. " tags = ["Censorship", "66A"] title = "IFF writes to the Delhi Committee for Peace and Harmony on their social media crackdown #FreeToMeme"
+IFF has written a letter to the Committee’s chairperson along with Delhi CM Arvind Kejriwal. ' tags = ['Censorship', '66A'] title = 'IFF writes to the Delhi Committee for Peace and Harmony on their social media crackdown #FreeToMeme'

 +++